-If you’re on the keto diet or a similar low-carb diet, you’ll almost always want to avoid vegetables grown underground, as they typically contain the most carbohydrates.
+If you’re on the keto diet or a similar low-carb diet, you’ll almost always want to avoid vegetables grown underground.
+These types of vegetables typically contain the most carbohydrates.

 Potatoes come in many varieties, from fingerling to red, white, purple, yellow, and petite, and all are comprised of different macronutrients.

-Potatoes are abundant in macros like vitamin B6, vitamin c, and potassium, and also contain protein, but eating just one potato—25 grams of carbs—can put you over your daily carb limit if you aren’t careful.
+Potatoes are abundant in macros like vitamin B6, vitamin c, and potassium, and also contain protein.
+However, a single potato contains 25 grams of carbs, which can put you over your daily carb limit if you aren’t careful.

 Instead of feeling guilty about consuming these tasty but starchy carbs, try one of these potato alternatives that will satisfy your stomach and keep your keto diet on track.

 Cauliflower has long been at the forefront of many low-carb recipes.
 It’s extremely versatile and fits in easily with many dishes.
 Try replacing your standard mashed potatoes with mashed cauliflower.
 You can also fry or roast cauliflower, incorporate it into your soups and stews, and use it to replace most potato dishes.